zaitrarrio/boxparts/docs/contributing.md

 ### Contributing a New Part

-Take a look at [docs/example-part.rb](https://github.com/nitrous-io/autoparts/tree/master/docs/example-part.rb) for details on how a package is built.
+Take a look at [docs/example-part.rb](https://github.com/codio/boxparts/tree/master/docs/example-part.rb) for details on how a package is built.

-Follow this workflow to contribute an Autoparts package:
+Follow this workflow to contribute an Box Parts package:

-1. Fork the [Autoparts repo](https://github.com/nitrous-io/autoparts) in GitHub.
+1. Fork the [Box Parts repo](https://github.com/codio/boxparts) in GitHub.
 2. Create a new box in Nitrous.IO.
 3. cd to `~/.parts/autoparts`
-4. Add the fork repo as a a git remote: `git remote add myfork git@github.com:YOUR-USERNAME/autoparts.git`
+4. Add the fork repo as a a git remote: `git remote add myfork git@github.com:YOUR-USERNAME/boxparts.git`
 5. Create the new package file in `~/.parts/autoparts/lib/autoparts/packages/mypackage.rb`
 6. Open a new console tab and check if the package works as expected.
   * parts search (see if the new package you created is listed)